GEMINI-Medicine/Rgemini/reference/data_coverage.md

 - cohort:

-  (`data.frame` or `data.table`) Cohort table with all relevant encounters of interest, where each row corresponds to a single encounter.
-Must contain the following columns:
+  (`data.frame` or `data.table`) Optional cohort table with encounters of interest, where each row corresponds to a single encounter.
+If provided, it must contain the following columns:

   - `genc_id`: GEMINI Encounter ID

   - `hospital_num` \| `hospital_id`: Hospital identifier

   - `discharge_date_time`

+  If no `cohort` input is provided, the function will internally query all `genc_ids` from the `admdad` table.

+- cohort_type:

+  (`character`) Specifies whether to include adult or paediatric encounters.
+Must be one of `"adult"` or `"paeds"`.
+If not specified, will default to adult encounters.

 - table: